-THE STATE OF THE S d Procedures for notifiable lisease outbreaks must be in place.
-Hauliers must implement customer procedures covering notifiable diseases such as FMD and Avian influenza outbreaks.
-At minimum customer procedures will include the requirements of the Great Britain COP for hauliers processors and buyers of milk' and the Avian Flu requirements 2006.
-See annex for guidance on FMD and Bird Flu.
+DT AS A2.5 Procedures for notifiable disease outbreaks must be in place.
+Hauliers must implement customer procedures covering notifiable diseases for farm animals, such as FMD and Avian influenza outbreaks.
+At minimum customer procedures will include the requirements of the Great Britain COP for hauliers, processors and buyers of milk' and the Avian Flu requirements 2006.
 Hauliers must be able to demonstrate that all relevant staff, including drivers, can rapidly be made familiar with the operation of these codes.
-Documentation check: d cc tc w a There must be a documented contingency procedure to cover emergencies to which all staff must have access and are familiar with its contents.
-Brief details of likely emergencies and key contacts.
+Documentation check: Accessibility of relevant CoPs.
+Driver guidelines.
+Evidence in driver training.
+Discussion with managers to check awareness: Location of CoPs.
+Training records.
+Evidence of ability to obtain filters and disinfectant supplies in event of an outbreak.
+How drivers are made aware.
+Bio-security controls procedures: Provision of personal protective clothing, backpacks and suitable disinfectant for drivers and vehicles.
+Obtaining necessary licences.
+A2.6 There must be a documented contingency procedure to cover emergencies to which all staff must have access and are familiar with its contents.
+The procedure must document: Brief details of likely emergencies and key contacts.
 Emergency services.
 Local doctor.
-Environment Agency and SEPA in Scotland.
+Environment Agencies.
 Electricity, gas and water suppliers.
 Fuel supply.
+Internal company contacts.
 Documentation check and questioning staff.
 Ask for evidence of all documents being readily available and complete as per list.
 Ask members of staff what they would do in an emergency and where they would find details of all phone numbers and actions required in an emergency.